Jarichi/Mysteries-of-Rankhra/Rubae.md

 on her appearance, Rubae is cxompletely unrecognisable and will be represented as a "strong magical force" or somethign.
 She blows up Frederic and attempts to leave, yadda yadda the rest of the session planning.
+She tortured Frederic to get the information out of him, before killing vampires have a bad rep

+maybe on low health, she turns into a vampire-like creature again and needs to find blood or something to return to "normal" throne of Glass, iron witch

+### as moon elf
+Trusted member of the research group, some sort of adversary, need to make her not suspicious